 Since 2005, Kenyans have been using ETR machines and physical devices (for most taxpayers) to generate tax invoices for Value Added Tax (VAT).
 The introduction of the ETR was meant to increase revenue collection.

 For many taxpayers, using the ETRs has been challenging.
 The common challenges include using the ETR, gathering the necessary tax information, understanding tax laws and regulations, and ensuring accuracy in the filed return.
-The ETRs were not enabled to report direct to KRA.
+The ETRs were not enabled to report directly to KRA.
 The reporting process was manual.

 Additionally, the physical nature of the machines has been a problem.
 Taxpayers who travel had to carry the devices if they needed to issue a tax invoice when away from their offices.
 Many times, the issuing of the invoices was delayed.